 Best pudding cake!
-This easy hot fudge pudding cake recipe makes a delicious chocolate cake and hot fudge topping all in one pan.
+This easy hot fudge pudding cake recipe makes a delicious chocolate cake and hot fudge chocolate sauce all in one pan.
+Plus, it only takes about 30 minutes to make!

 Chocolate pudding cake was one of the first cakes that I learned to bake.
 The recipe was in my junior cookbook, and I thought it was magical the way that the cake came out with a warm chocolate layer covering the moist chocolate cake.